Seagate/cortx/doc/Cortx on VA.rst

   - **https://<management IP>:28100/#/preboarding/welcome**

+Note: Operating system updates are not supported due to specific kernel dependencies.

 Restarting CORTX VA
 ===================
 To restart the CORTX VA, follow the below mentioned procedures, in the order of listing.